Marianne Cope: Beatification

 In 1993, Katherine Dehlia Mahoney was allegedly healed from multiple-organ failure after praying to Marianne Cope for intercession.
-On October 24, 2003, the Congregation for the Causes of Saints declared Cope to have been "heroically virtuous."
-On April 19, 2004, Pope John Paul II issued a papal decree declaring her Venerable.
+On October 24, 2003, the Congregation for the Causes of Saints declared Marianne Cope to have been "heroically virtuous."
+On April 19, 2004, Pope John Paul II issued a decree declaring her Venerable.
 On December 20, 2004, after receiving the unanimous affirmation of the Congregation of the Causes of Saints, Pope John Paul II ordered a decree to be issued authenticating this recovery as a miracle to be attributed to the intercession of Cope.
-On May 14, 2005, Cope was beatified in Vatican City by Pope Benedict XVI in his first beatification ceremony.
+On May 14, 2005, Marianne Cope was beatified in Vatican City by decision of Pope Benedict XVI.

-Over 100 followers from Hawaiʻi attended the beatification ceremony, along with 300 members of Cope's religious congregation in Syracuse.
-At the ceremony, presided over by Cardinal José Saraiva Martins, C.M.F., the Hawaiian song "Makalapua" (a favorite of Cope) was sung.
+Over 100 followers from Hawaiʻi attended the beatification Mass, along with 300 members of Cope's religious congregation in Syracuse.
+At the Mass, presided over by Cardinal José Saraiva Martins, the Hawaiian song "Makalapua" (a favorite of Cope) was sung.
 Her feast day was established as January 23 and is celebrated by her own religious congregation, the Diocese of Honolulu, and the Diocese of Syracuse.

-After the announcement by the Holy See of her impending beatification, during January 2005, Cope's remains were moved to the motherhouse of the congregation in Syracuse.
-A temporary shrine was established to honor her.
-By 2009, the erection of a marble sarcophagus in the motherhouse chapel was complete.
+After the announcement by the Holy See of her impending beatification, during January 2005, Mother Marianne's remains were moved to the motherhouse of the congregation in Syracuse.
+A temporary shrine was established to honor her and by 2009, the erection of a marble sarcophagus in the motherhouse chapel was complete.
 Her remains were interred in the new shrine on her feast day of January 23.

-In 2007, a statue of her was erected at St Joseph's Church in her native Utica, whose parish school she had attended in her childhood.
+In 2007, a statue of her was erected at St Joseph's Church in her native Utica, whose parish school she had attended as a child.